vipulnaik/diet-exercise-health/profile-information/health-profile.md

 My skin is on the dry side of the spectrum, so particularly in colder climates, it can get cuts if not adequately cared for.
-I generally apply vaseline lotion to my hands and legs daily, and may do additional rounds of application during cold weather.
+I generally apply vaseline lotion to my legs daily and to my hands (just the hands, not the forearms) several times a day.
 With moderate care, I don't have any noticeable skin issues.